• Skip to primary navigation

 • Add a few tablespoons of fresh herbs like rosemary, cilantro, thyme sage or anything that sounds good to you.

-up close picture of a hand holding a piece of cornbread with a bite taken out and honey dripping off
+Close up of a hand holding a square slice of quick bread drizzled with honey, and a bite taken out of it.

 • It pairs seamlessly with this Turkey Veggie Chili – one of my all time favorites

-The best healthy cornbread recipe with white whole wheat flour that is still buttery, perfectly moist and absolutely delicious!
+This whole wheat cornbread recipe uses white whole wheat flour, for a buttery, perfectly moist and absolutely delicious bread side dish!

 Ingredients